doodboard/tutorial_owl/README.md

 **Install stabilizers now** before moving on if you wish to use them.
 For 2u switches, I personally prefer the tactility of not having stabs installed, but that's just my personal opinion.

-Grab the acrylics plate labelled "l" and "m" above, and gauge where the OLED needs to be.
+Grab the acrylics plate labelled "k" and "l" above, and gauge where the OLED needs to be.
 Solder the OLED in place.

-Then insert 8 x popnuts to the bottom 2 plates.
+Then insert 8 x popnuts to the bottom 2 plates ("n" & "o").
 Be **gentle**.
 If too tight, push it in with a hot soldering iron.
 Do not apply excessive force or the plate might crack.

-Place the plate "m" on top of PCB.
+Place the plate "l" on top of PCB.
 Slide the plate over the encoder.

 Install your switches.
 The PCB is held in place by the hotswap sockets and the switches.
 The force of pressing the switches are transferred directly to the acrylic case.